[?] Subscribe To This Site

 In the recent past, spending money on yellow page advertising was often a love-hate argument among owners of many small businesses.
 One said "I got results", and another felt the money was wasted.

-Today's marketers know the internet is the new yellow pages.
-And businesses should be on the net as well.
-The most logical (and free) entry is via Google Places where all the details of your enterprise can be listed if you know how to do it properly.
+And businesses should put themselves on the net as well.
+The most logical (and free) entry is on Google My Business (formerly Google Places) where all the details of your enterprise can be listed if you know how to do it properly.

 Good results for an ad often depend on how it is written and in what category it appears.